PFA03027/alpha_concurrent/README.md

 After allocation, this class may be lock free.
 This depends whether pthread_getspecific() is lock free or not.

 # general memory allocator class that is semi lock-free in lf_mem_alloc.hpp
-This is general memory allocator.
+This is general memory allocator to get lock-free behavior and to avoid memory fragmentation.
-The current implementation needs the small overhead than malloc/free.
+The current implementation requires a small additional overhead compared to malloc()/free().

-Configured size of memory is kept to re-use.
+Configured of memory is kept to re-use.
-If the required size is over the max size of configuration paramter, it allocates from malloc directry and free it also.
+If the required size is over the max size of configuration paramter, it allocates directly from malloc() and free it by free() also.

 # Important points
 Whether the provided class is lock-free depends on whether the POSIX API for thread-local storage is lock-free.